Satiate your travel wanderlust with these bucket-list worthy travel destinations.

 13. Mount Rigi, Switzerland

 Exploring Switzerland by train is one way to savour its scenic beauty.
 From Lucerne, Zermatt and all the way to Zurich, this 11D/8N itinerary by EU Holidays combines journeys on the cogwheel train in Vitznau up to Mount Riga.
-There’s also scenic boat rides to hop on and the infamous Glacier Express panoramic train that goes through 291 bridges and 91 tunnels to bring you across the Swiss Alps.
+There are also scenic boat rides to hop on and the infamous Glacier Express panoramic train that goes through 291 bridges and 91 tunnels to bring you across the Swiss Alps.
 Also included in the itinerary are visits to the Ice Palace and visits to the Matterhorn and Glacier Garden Museum, which was discovered in 1872.

 14. Zagreb, Croatia

 You can’t get lost in Zagreb – signs on every corner lead you to the most popular sites that aren’t just insta-worthy, but teeming with history and culture too.
-And by culture, we mean everything from the stunning Zagreb cathedral (pictured above) to the Museum of Broken Relationships, which features the pains of the modern day individual in pursuit of love.
+And by culture, we mean everything from the stunning Zagreb cathedral (pictured above) to the Museum of Broken Relationships, which features the pains of the modern-day individual in pursuit of love.

 15. Burj Khalifa, United Arab Emirates

 The Burj Khalifa stands at a whopping 828m, making it the world’s tallest skyscraper.
 (That’s approximately three times the height of the Eiffel Tower!)
 This skyscraper is designed to resemble the Hymenocallis desert flower (a.k.a.
 Spider Lilies).
 A snapshot from afar will capture Burj Khalifa in its magnificent entirety.
 Head to the observation deck to bask in breath-taking views of Dubai and its surroundings.
 Tip?
-The views are great in clear weather and also between November and March when the city is swathed in fog for unique texture and mood shots.
+The views are great in clear weather and also between November and March when the city is swathed in fog for a unique texture and mood shots.
 Extra tip: Leave the tripod at home to avoid run-ins with security.

 16. Tehran, Iran

-If Iran has always been on your bucket list, EU Holidays has a 11D/8N package running from April to October.
+If Iran has always been on your bucket list, EU Holidays has an 11D/8N package running from April to October.
 The itinerary is one ideal for culture vultures keen to explore the hidden gems (i.e. The Golestan Palace pictured above) of this beautiful must-visit destination).
 Spanning through cities such as Tehran, Shiraz and Yazd, the days are packed with visits to renowned sites such as the Eram Gardens, the Chehel Sotoun Palace, the underground city of Nushabad (a UNESCO World Heritage Site) that once housed 2,859 families four floors underground and the world-famous Isfahan Jameh Mosque that dates back 1,000 years.

 17. Wadi Rum, Jordan